yavorysynka/zotero-better-bibtex/Configuration.md

 ### Use BibLaTeX extended name format (requires biblatex 3.5)
 *default: false*

+In the latest release, biblatex has a new (less ambiguous) way to store creator names.
+It's technically superior, but the LaTeX world moves slowly, so many people won't have it yet.
+But if you're an early adapter, you can enable it here

 Use the extended biber 2.7 format for names with particles - ony works in BibLaTeX 3.5 or later

 ## Journal abbreviations